Easy parmesan spinach mac and cheese with a creamy white sauce.

 - Return cooked pasta to sauce and stir to coat.
 Serve immediately.

-For a healthy twist, swap our favorite Magic Cauliflower Cream for the flour and milk in this recipe!
+For a lightened-up twist, swap our favorite Magic Cauliflower Cream for the flour and milk in this recipe!
 You can also skip the pasta and serve this sauce over grilled or roasted chicken, cauliflower, or zucchini noodles.